HeraYanni/ProbGenArtifAccel/README.md

 The produced suites of ground motions can match a given target mean spectrum and target variability for the whole period range of interest.

-Works also for zero variability, i.e. only mean matching
+Works also for zero variability, i.e. only mean matching.

 Further details are provided in the following document:
 Yanni H., Fragiadakis M., and Mitseas I.P.
 Probabilistic generation of hazard-consistent suites of fully non-stationary seismic records.
-Earthquake Engineering and Structural Dynamics.
-In review.
+Earthquake Engineering and Structural Dynamics. https://doi.org/10.1002/eqe.4153 .

 Version 1.0 created by Hera Yanni, first release: 28th of April, 2024